mcncyo/chrisallen.us/content/blog/3rd-youtube-video-posted.md

 author: "Chris Allen"
 categories: ["youtube"]
 tags: ["youtube", "syncthing"]
-description: "My 3rd youtube video has been posted"
+description: "Just posted my 3rd Syncthing video!
+More guides coming soon on advanced options, one-way transfers, and installing the relay service.
+Check it out!"
 ---

-I posted my 3rd video about syncthing on youtube.
+I've just posted my third video about Syncthing on YouTube.
+Check it out here:

 {{< youtube _PXNxpdAvJM >}}

-I got two more videos about syncthing that I plan on adding to my youtube channel.
-It is how to use syncthing and go through a lot of the options.
-It will show you how to just transfer one way which I use for the backup of my Proxmox server.
-I will show you many advanced options for syncthing.
-I will also show you how to install the syncthing relay service in another video.
+I also have two more Syncthing videos planned for my channel.
+These upcoming videos will guide you through various Syncthing options, including how to set up one-way transfers, which I use for backing up my Proxmox server.
+Additionally, I'll demonstrate several advanced Syncthing features and show you how to install the Syncthing relay service.

+Stay tuned for more!